Amir-Shahein/cluster-scan/README.md

 At least two things are needed to perform a position-weight-matrix (PWM) scan:

 - A TEXT (.txt) file containing the collection of target sites, in order to build the PWM.
-- A genomic sequence file in FASTA (.fna) format.
+- A genome sequence file in FASTA (.fna) format.

 In addition, if you have the genome annotation in GTF format (.gtf), genes adjacent to the PWM-detected sites will be included in the output file.